Categories

 Ask for referrals

 Leverage what you’ve done and make sure you ask for referrals from any candidate you speak with (good candidates know good candidates).
 If they don’t know of anyone proactively looking, ask them for the names of the two best colleagues they’ve ever worked with and why.
-Get them to intro you in case they are ever looking or, if they don’t feel comfortable doing this, pop them a very informal LinkedIn message inflating there ego and explaining that they came highly recommended.
+Get them to introduce you in case they are ever looking or, if they don’t feel comfortable doing this, pop them a very informal LinkedIn message inflating their ego and explaining that they came highly recommended.

 Conclusion

-Building trust, staying in contact and nurturing relationships with these candidates will only result in a positive outcome.
-Even if you don’t place them they’re more likely to consider you from the other side of the fence when they do get employed, too.
+Building trust, staying in contact, and nurturing relationships with these candidates will only result in a positive outcome.
+Even if you don’t place them, they’re more likely to consider you from the other side of the fence when they do get employed, too.
 If you don’t manage to place them and they find a new role, ask them to recommend your services to their new company (they’ll want any potential employee to have a good recruitment experience).
-Even better, if they have started a new role as a hiring manager ask to meet them to continue the working relationship – a much warmer start to a relationship!
+Even better, if they have started a new role as a hiring manager, ask to meet them to continue the working relationship – a much warmer start to a relationship!

 By Naomi Baggs